armandofox/armandofox.github.io/_pages/music-theater/lagses.md

 Hi friends,

-In october I had the great pleasure of performing an all-Spanish-language program of songs with four amazing Latinx singers from mexico, puerto rico, and cuba.
+In October I had the great pleasure of performing **Cantos De Mi Tierra**, an all-Spanish-language program of songs with four amazing Latinx singers from mexico, puerto rico, and cuba.
 The 1-hour show included everything from traditional and folk music of those homelands